saa23/gen-ai-adventure/README.md

 LLM that designed for dialog purpose created by Google in May 2021.
 The model size from 2B to 137B parameters.
 It is initially trained to predict the next token in a text corpus.
 LaMDA models is able to performs in both classification and text generation tasks.

 # 3. Introduction to Responsible AI
+- The need for a responsible AI practice within an organization
+- Organizations can design AI to fit their own business needs and values

+Nowadays AI can see, understand, and interact with the world.
+The advancement happened in remarkable pace.

+Developing responsible AI means we need to understand of the **possible issues**, **limitations**, and **unintended consequences**.

+For now, there is no a universal definition of responsible AI.
+Instead, organizations are developing their own definitions that suitable for them.

+But generally the principle of responsible AI consist of following:
+- transparency
+- fairness
+- accountability
+- privacy

 # 4. Generative AI Fundamentals